hyprwm/hyprland-wiki/pages/Configuring/Multi-GPU.md

 For this case, the writer is taking the example of their laptop.

-Upon running `lspci | grep -E 'VGA|3D'`, One can list all the video devices available.
+Upon running `lspci -d ::03xx'`, one can list all the PCI display controllers available.

 ```plain